westfish/deepeyes-my/verl/models/mcore/readme.md

     - a. convert the huggingface config to mcore `TransformerConfig`
     - b. init the mcore `GPTModel` with the converted config
     - c. load the huggingface model weights to the `GPTModel`
-2. online weight conversion from mcore to huggingface (due the the rollout engine `vLLM` is using huggingface format)
+2. online weight conversion from mcore to huggingface (due to the rollout engine `vLLM` is using huggingface format)
     - a. bridge the gap between mcore and huggingface weights format and name mapping
     - b. online resharding the mcore weights to rollout engine
         - this part is very complicated with multiple parallel strategies composition between mcore and rollout engine